IWK Health Centre: Maternity hospital

 According to the Halifax Mail Star of May 28, 1970, the children's hospital financed by the Killam Estate opened, despite the failed condition that the South Street Poor House be eliminated.
-Today, this hospital is gone, torn down after only 40 years for a much larger provincially funded building set much further back on the former Poor House property.
+Today, this hospital building is gone, with a larger provincially funded building built set much further back on the former Poor House property.

 A Government of Nova Scotia proposal in the late 1970s to construct a new maternity facility for the Grace as part of the $120 million Camp Hill Medical Centre was postponed in 1982, forcing the Salvation Army to undertake an independent plan for a new Grace.
 By 1984, plans were underway to build a $30 million facility on the old site of the Halifax Children's Hospital which was adjacent to and immediately west of the Izaak Walton Killam Hospital for Children that had opened in 1970.
 The new Grace facility opened in 1992 bounding the block formed by University Avenue, Robie Street and South Street west of the IWK.
 The new 475000 sqft building was connected to the IWK to provide access to that facility's pediatric medicine departments.
 It was designed by Nycum Fowler Group and DuBois Plumb Partnership and won the 1994 Lieutenant Governor's Award for Architecture.
 The old Grace Maternity Hospital located on the north side of the intersection of University Avenue and Robie Street was transferred to Dalhousie University and became home to the Faculty of Dentistry and the Faculty of Pharmacology.

 The Grace Maternity School of Nursing opened in 1922 at the time the hospital itself opened, offering an 18-month course in Obstetrical and Newborn Nursing (these programs ended in 1959) and the school began a 3-year nursing program in affiliation with the Victoria General Hospital, Halifax Children's Hospital, Nova Scotia Sanatorium and Nova Scotia Hospital.
 The program ended in 1964, having trained and graduated almost 400 nurses over its existence.